Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Q: How do I activate survival mode?

 > A: Survival mode is not supported in Vagabond.

-## Q: Game looks weirdly washed or dark or other visual issues.
-Is this a bug?

-> A: First try opening and closing the map once, sometimes there are weird visual issues until you do that.
-If what you're seeing still looks the same, then its likely just the intended look.
-I may tweak Cabbage ENB (default ENB preset) if there are visual oddities, but for other ENB presets provided in the list I won't do custom tweaks.

 # Known Issues